22 Mar Robots, holograms and implantable devices: the workplace of the future

 The era of smart accessories is underway, where mobile phones and tablets will be replaced by wearable technology.
 In 2017, Fitbit sold more than 15 million units of its smart fitness devices while data from Canalys reports that Apple Watch sales grew 54% in 2017 compared to 2016.

-Internet analyst Mary Meeker also estimates that as many as two-thirds of mobile uses could be taken over by wearable devices, including common workplace activities such as the sending of emails and web browsing.
+Internet analyst Mary Meeker also estimates that as many as two-thirds of mobile users could be taken over by wearable devices, including common workplace activities such as the sending of emails and web browsing.

 Looking further ahead, wearable technology could one day be replaced by implantable devices.
-In Sweden some workers are already volunteering to have a chip the size of a grain of rice implanted in their bodies to help them unlock doors, open lockers and operate printers.
+In Sweden, some workers are already volunteering to have a chip the size of a grain of rice implanted in their bodies to help them unlock doors, open lockers and operate printers.
 Since the middle of 2017, a Swedish rail company has been offering a biometric chip implanted into travellers’ hands instead of a paper train ticket.

 I’m not sure how I feel about having something inside my body, but what surprises me is how quickly this technology is being introduced.
-You can imagine how easy this could make your day-to-day life in the future if it extends to banking, shopping and the airline check in process.
+You can imagine how easy this could make your day-to-day life in the future if it extends to banking, shopping and the airline check-in process.

 Star Wars anticipated the use of holographic messages as early as the 1970s but the technology is now tantalisingly close to reality.
 Back in 2013, Brent Council in the UK invested £12,000 in Shanice, a virtual assistant that ‘sits’ behind a Civic Hall desk.
 While not a true hologram as it is projected onto a screen, it demonstrates how the workplace could benefit from holographic receptionists and assistants.